muety/pyquadkey2/docs/instantiation.md

 ```

 ## From coordinates
-Creates a new `QuadKey` object from geo / GNSS coordinates
+Creates a new `QuadKey` object from WGS 84 lat/lon coordinates

 `from_geo(geo: Tuple[float, float], level: int) -> 'QuadKey'`